Constructability Review (CR)

 Patricia Sherman, Dykeman

 Constructability Review (CR) is an important project management tool to help reduce project risks.
-During construction, requests for information (RFI) are often necessary for clarification of design intent or specifications, which often results in construction delays.
+During construction, requests for information (RFIs) are often necessary for clarification of design intent or specifications, which often results in construction delays.
 Even more costly are change orders which owners and contractors find necessary to improve project quality or reduce costs of construction.
 The constructability review process, in short, helps to avoid unnecessary costs and delays.
 Well-coordinated documents represent lower risk factors to both clients and contractors, resulting in more competitive bids.

 The MENG Analysis CR Approach